136 of 254 Navarro County Courthouse, Corsicana, Texas. County Population: 47,735

 Julie G. Miller, "NAVARRO COUNTY," Handbook of Texas Online

-I visited Navarro County and photographed the courthouse in Corsicana on Saturday, April 28, 2012.
+I visited Navarro County and photographed the courthouse in Corsicana on Saturday, April 28, 2012 and September 23, 2017.

 "At the turn of the century, Corsicana was in the middle of an oil boom.
 This provided the money and the impetus to replace their deteriorating 1881 courthouse.
 This building, designed by architect E. F. Russini, was too small for the needs of the county and it had also fallen victim to the shifting Corsicana soil.
 James Edward Flanders was retained in 1904 to design the new courthouse which was to be much larger than any of his previous "temples of justice" and the county was prepared to pay in excess of $125,000 for the building.
 Flanders designed an imposing Beaux Arts structure and the contract was awarded to General Supply and Construction Company of Fort Worth who submitted the low bid of $128,900."
 Jim Willis (site of a Flanders biography)